atishay1743/atishay1743/README.md

 - 🖥 I'm also Open Source head at Coding Club at Indian Institute of Technology, Guwahati.
 - 💻 Currently learning app development and a bit design.
 - 🧑🏻‍💻 Amateur Web developer.
-- ⚡️ Fun fact: I like technology and gadgets specially smartphones and pc.
+- ⚡️ Fun fact: I like technology and gadgets especially smartphones and pc.
 ---